 - Babbling Brook Inn: With rooms decorated in the style of famous painters and a babbling brook running through the garden, this has been a Santa Cruz visitors' favorite for years.

 - Pacific Blue Inn: 9 rooms in a new, eco-friendly building and it's within walking distance of the most popular spots.
 And for ones a little further away, they offer complimentary bicycles.

 Many Santa Cruz visitors like to go camping.
-Use this guide to find the best places to pitch your tent or park your RV.
+There are many great places to pitch your tent or park your RV.
 Or if you don't have either of those, some even have tent cabins for rent.